Fysh-Fyve/fysh/docs/PDD/md/06-minimum-design.md

 ### Fysh-Fyve (RISC-V Processor)

-Hardware RNG, UART, GPIO, and SPI.
+Hardware RNG and GPIO.
 The purpose is to demonstrate that the processor can be synthesized and that the basic peripherals can be implemented and tested.

 ### Fysh (Esoteric Language Compiler)
 A compiler that can handle basic arithmetic, bitwise operations, bit manipulation, memory addressing and loops.
 The purpose is to demonstrate that the compiler can generate RISC-V assembly code and that the code can be executed on the Fysh-Fyve processor.